grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "No. That's their responsibility.
 They want the cargo, they need to move it.
 You and I are going to set up the gangway."

 Hemi got the engine for the crane started and when it was pouring black diesel smoke at a nice consistent rate out over the water, he lowered the boom, and dropped the hook into the cargo hold of the _Prospect_.
-Owen, down on the floor of the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
+Owen, down on the deck of the cargo hold, rigged the gangway to it, and Hemi lifted it up and settled it down on deck.
 Hemi waited for Owen to appear on deck, and then moved the gangway out over the gap between the boat and the dock, while Owen guided it into place, and then lashed it down.

 With the gangway set, Hemi shut down the crane and made his way back aboard the _Prospect_.
 He found Percy and advised her they should lay low inside the boat until the dock boss' crew got there.
 So Captain Percy, Hemi, Bastian, Owen and Sturmey rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.